Skip to main content

 Don't miss the fields of gorgeous tulips blooming during the Skagit Valley Tulip Festival.
 Photo: Meredith Charaba

 It’s tulip time!
-Washington’s beloved annual Skagit Valley Tulip Festival is back again for 2025.
-This gorgeous burst of colorful blooms is a spring rite of passage for many Pacific Northwest families.
+Washington’s beloved annual Skagit Valley Tulip Festival is back again for 2026.
+This gorgeous burst of colorful blooms is a spring rite of passage for many Pacific Northwest families, drawing hundreds of thousands of visitors each year.

-The daffodils bloom the second half of March in Skagit Valley, and that means the tulips are on their way.
-Mid-April is typically a good time to plan a trip, though the exact timing of the bloom depends entirely on Mother Nature.
+The daffodils have started blooming in Skagit Valley, and that means the tulips are on their way.
+The Skagit Valley Tulip Festival typically runs April 1–30, though the exact timing of the bloom depends entirely on Mother Nature.
+This year, following a mild winter and warmer temperatures, some of the farms are opening as early as March 20.

 Boys frolic by the tulip fields during the 2017 Skagit Valley Tulip Festival credit JiaYing Grygiel